kingsdigitallab/social-dynamics-pipeline/README.md

 ### Dev Container

 A Dev Container configuration is provided for convenient development.
 You can either run it in Codespaces in the usual way or locally with your preferred IDE (e.g. VSCode).
+By default, it starts `muster` app, but you can also start the `dev` app manually if you like.

 ### Local Installation